plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 Why mention my _[gentry](https://en.wikipedia.org/wiki/Gentry) dysphoria_ now?

-The answer is simple: pronouns.
+The answer is simple: bully pronouns.

-Not only has it become socially acceptable to come out as 'trans', but now it's also common to tell others what words to use, and when.
+Not only has it become socially acceptable to come out as 'trans', but now it's also acceptable to dictate to others what words to use, and when.
+This seems like bully behaviour to me, but rather than resit it, I choose to embrace it.

+## Bully pronouns

 A pronoun is a word that refers to a participant in a discourse.
 For example, _she_ said this, or _he_ said that, or _they_ are coming over for dinner.

 In the good old days a handful of pronouns sufficed.
-Today we have 'gender neutral' and 'gender inclusive' pronouns.

-It used to
+It used to be:
-be:

 - he
 - she